francisojeah/0g-serving-broker/api/README.md

 }'
 ```

-To upgrade this service into a chargeable one, the provider first initiates the provider agent service locally and registers the original service with the agent.
-Once registered, the agent will host the service and manage the charging process.
-Users who wish to access the service can start a user agent service locally and send requests to it just as they would with the original service.
-The user agent will handle the necessary conversions of requests and responses to comply with the protocol.
+To upgrade this service into a chargeable one, the provider first initiates the provider broker service locally and registers the original service with the broker.
+Once registered, the broker will host the service and manage the charging process.
+Users who wish to access the service can start a user broker service locally and send requests to it just as they would with the original service.
+The user broker will handle the necessary conversions of requests and responses to comply with the protocol.

 ## Setup